Translate

 Maths

-Our vision is to inspire an enjoyment for Maths through positive attitudes, curiosity and discovery.
-Children can experience a sense of awe and wonder as they problem solve for the first time, discover different solutions and make links between different areas of Mathematics.
-At the heart of our curriculum is a focus on developing and practising mental calculation skills that ensure children can access all aspects of Maths.
+Our vision is for all children to enjoy maths and to have the knowledge, skills and understanding to be able to problem solve and to apply this in real life situations.
+Therefore, we endeavour to develop our children to become confident mathematicians.
+Pupils will be taught key mathematical vocabulary so they can confidently explain their working out and to explore different solutions and make links between different areas of mathematics.
+At the heart of our curriculum is a focus on developing and practising mental calculation skills that ensure children can access all aspects of maths.
 We follow the teaching sequence outlined by the White Rose Maths Hub schemes of learning.
 This ensures that a coherent, consistent approach is adopted in all year groups.
 It provides our pupils with a deep understanding of the subject through a concrete, pictorial and abstract approach and this ensures that our pupils fully understand what they are learning.
 Our pupils will thrive upon conquering problem-solving challenges and they will not be afraid to make mistakes but instead view these as valuable learning opportunities.
 We compliment this with other high-quality resources, especially arithmetic focused, that are adapted to the needs of our children to ensure progression.

 The National Curriculum for Primary Mathematics has three main aims which are at the heart of how the children learn Mathematics in our school.
 These are: